agude/agude.github.io/_books/the_causal_angel.md

 satisfying.

 While I enjoyed {% include book_link.html title="The Fractal Prince" %}
-slightly more, <cite class="book-title">The Causal Angel</cite> was a good ending to a good trilogy.
+slightly more, <cite class="book-title">The Causal Angel</cite> was an ok ending to a ok trilogy.